spotinst/help/src/docs/ocean/features/labels-and-taints.md

 ## Startup Taints

 Startup taints are temporary taints applied to a node during its initialization phase.
-During this phase, the autoscaler will not scale up nodes for additional pending pods because it has already acknowledged that the start-up taint will soon be removed.
+During this phase, the autoscaler will not scale up nodes for additional pending pods that are matching this node because it has already acknowledged that the start-up taint will soon be removed.
 Once removed, any pod without toleration matching the node can be scheduled without launching additional nodes.

 ### When to Use Startup Taints